jtojnar/repro/yarn2nix-incomprehensible-error/README.md

 # yarn2nix-incomprehensible-error

+> **Turns out the hash fragment of the `resolved` URL is the `sha1` hash of the tarball and newer versions of Yarn no longer include it according to https://github.com/NixOS/nixpkgs/pull/119522.**

 When I try to build the simple npm package in this directory using yarn2nix, it fails with a trace that has little to do with the error (probably because yarn2nix uses IFD):

 ```ShellSession